Why Are Proteins Considered Polymers But Lipids Not

 Amino Acids: The Monomer Building Blocks

 The monomers that make up proteins are called amino acids.
-Plus, there are 20 standard amino acids that cells use to build proteins, each with a slightly different side chain that gives the resulting protein its unique properties.
+There are 20 standard amino acids that cells use to build proteins, each with a slightly different side chain that gives the resulting protein its unique properties.
 Every amino acid shares a common structure: a central carbon atom (called the alpha carbon) bonded to an amino group (-NH₂), a carboxyl group (-COOH), a hydrogen atom, and a variable R group (side chain).

 Polypeptide Chains and Protein Structure